xxc3nsoredxx/sedutil/README.md

 Example output:
 ```
 #linuxpba
-...
-SNIP DEBUG OUTPUT ...
+Boot Authorization Key: *****
+Scanning....
 Drive /dev/nvme0 Samsung SSD 970 EVO Plus 1TB             is OPAL Unlocked
-...
-SNIP DEBUG OUTPUT ...
 ```

 Verify that your drive is listed and is reported as `Unlocked`.
-If it is not, abort now and follow the instructions to disable or remove OPAL locking.
+If it is not, abort now and follow the instructions linked above to disable or remove Opal locking.

 ## Set the Password
-Run the following commands to set the SID and Admin1 passwords.
+Run the following commands to set the `SID` and `Admin1` passwords.
 They don't have to match, but it makes future administartion easier.
 ```
 sedutil-cli --setsidpassword debug <password> /dev/nvme0